-French Summer Courses in France for Adults
+French Adult Courses in France in Summer

 Teaching French to adults often looks very different from teaching children.
 Our Adult teachers make assumptions of their adult students that they would not make of children because adults have had vastly different life experiences and come with their own unique sets of background knowledge or the practice of teaching adults, studies the best methods and approaches for effective adult learning.